 Early Help (Part 1)

-A new Early Help Assessment Part 1 form, available to download here, has been produced to give brief whole family details and updates on work already undertaken with a family.
-This new form replaces the current request for support form (for MAST) and should be used to access the Early Help Gateway meetings.
+A new Early Help Assessment Part 1 form has been produced to give brief whole family details and updates on work already undertaken with a family.
+This form replaces the Request for Support form (for MAST) and should be used to access the Early Help Gateway meetings.
 Completed Early Help Assessment Part 1 forms should be sent to the local MAST office, either by post or by secure email.